Cr

 Geopolitical and Trade Risks

-The geopolitical landscape for Chromium is shaped by trade tensions, export restrictions, sanctions regimes, and resource nationalism trends.
-Producing countries may leverage their dominance of Chromium supply for geopolitical advantage, while consuming nations are responding with policies aimed at supply chain diversification, strategic stockpiling, and development of alternative sources.
+The geopolitical landscape for Chromium is shaped by trade tensions, export restrictions, and resource nationalism.
+Producing countries may leverage supply dominance for strategic advantage, while consuming nations respond with diversification and stockpiling policies.

 Demand-Supply Imbalance Risks

-Growing demand for Chromium driven by stainless steel production and superalloys for jet engines is expected to strain existing supply capacity.
-The long lead times required to develop new mining projects mean that supply responses to demand growth are inherently delayed, creating periods of potential deficit that can drive price volatility and supply competition among consuming industries and nations.
+Growing demand driven by stainless steel production and superalloys for jet engines is expected to strain existing supply capacity.
+The long lead times for new mining projects (typically 10-20 years) mean supply responses are inherently delayed.
+With only 19% end-of-life recycling, secondary supply provides limited relief.

 Risk Mitigation Strategies

-Strategies to mitigate Chromium supply risks include geographic diversification of supply sources, development of recycling infrastructure, investment in substitution research, strategic stockpiling, and diplomatic engagement with producing nations through resource partnerships and trade agreements.
-The high criticality of Chromium makes comprehensive risk mitigation a priority for both government and industry stakeholders.
+Strategies to mitigate Chromium supply risks include geographic diversification (2 tracked projects outside South Africa), recycling infrastructure development, substitution research, strategic stockpiling, and diplomatic resource partnerships.
+The high criticality of Chromium makes comprehensive risk mitigation a priority for government and industry.

 Return to the Chromium hub page or browse the full Mineral Library.